How to collaborate

 We are excited to announce the list of collaboration opportunities in our Mon(IoT)r IoT lab.
 These can be interesting opportunities to get exposed to cutting-edge IoT technologies and understand how they work.

-If you are interested in any of these projects, you are a current active student at Northeastern University, and you satisfy the prerequisites for the project you are interested in, please send an email to moniotr@ccs.neu.edu with subject “Fall 2023 Mon(IoT)r Lab collaboration” and a recent resume attached (with GPA), specifying the following:
+If you are interested in any of these projects, you are a current active undergraduate or graduate student at Northeastern University, and you satisfy the prerequisites for the project you are interested in, please send an email to moniotr@ccs.neu.edu with subject “Spring 2025 Mon(IoT)r Lab collaboration” and a recent resume attached (with GPA), specifying the following:

 - What project you are interested in, specifying (a) why you are interested in that particular project, (b) why you are a fit for that project, (c) how you plan to use your existing experience to contribute to that project, (d) how collaborating to the project aligns with your career goals.
 If you are interested in more than one project, please rank them starting from the one you are interested the most.